DavidBetteridge/DavidBetteridge.github.io/blog_posts/2019-01-26-Async-Await-Part2.md

----
+START_META
-layout: post
+DATE: 2019-01-26
-title: Async and Await in C# - Part 2
+TITLE: Async and Await in C# - Part 2
----
+END_META

 Create a console app with the following code.
 (You will need to set the language version to C# 7.1 or greater)